alexander-wu-aw/Convolutional_Dog-Cat_Classifier/README.md

 The average accuracy obtained from training the model was around 80%

-To help apply my knowledge of deep learning, I created this project as part of a Udemy Deep Learning course.
+This project was built to solidify my knowledge of deep learning, and image based artificial intelligence.
+I created this project with the help of the Deep Learning A-Z Udemy course.